Asthma in Children

 - Anti-inflammatory medicines (inhaled or oral steroids).
 These medicines help ease the inflammation in the airways.

 - Anti-leukotrienes.
 These medicines help decrease the narrowing of the airways.
 These are often given by mouth.
-They are often used to treat mild symptoms.

 - Allergy shots (immunotherapy).
 This can be used to decrease allergies to environmental triggers, such as dust, pollen, or animal allergies that can trigger asthma flares in some people.